typst-community/typst-install/README.md

 🚀 Easy to get started; just one shell command! \
 🟦 Works on Windows too

 👀 Don't want to use `curl | sh`?
-You can follow the [official Typst installation instructions] to download a binary from the [typst/typst releases].
+Follow the [official Typst installation instructions] and download a binary from [typst/typst releases].

 ## Usage